aliclark/the_wooden_sword/Physicalist Consciousness.md

 *Originally created 16th January 2024*

+## TL;DR: see instead Daniel Dennett, Penrose and Hammeroff, Newell and Simon

 **My posts on the topic of Consciousness:**

 [Physicalist Consciousness](Physicalist%20Consciousness.md) - third attempt on the problem of Consciousness (**You are here**)